 Believing that the most effective way to reach students and develop youth leaders is by engaging them in their schools and through their classroom teachers, YRNO places staff members at the partner school, working with students and teachers to integrate service learning into the curriculum (e.g. helping a geometry class to use triangles to construct a bench for the school).
 In addition, YRNO staff work one-on-one with Sci Academy students to empower them to pursue their own community service and professional leadership development interests.

-Regardless of whether the student’s goal was a career or a college path, our curriculum was developed to help students grow, learn, and mature.
-Lessons ranged from learning to build benches and planters on campus in order to develop construction skills and provide students with a sense of civic pride, to lessons aimed at reinforcing classroom lesson like public speaking, mathematics, and critical thinking.
-Although this was tested in a relatively small pool of students on a small scale, we did see marked improvement in behavioral qualities like respect, attendance, and responsibility over the course of the semester’s club.
-Students also demonstrated increased marketable life skills like attention to detail, initiative, and leadership potential.
+Regardless of whether students seek a career or a college path, our curriculum was developed to help them grow, learn and mature.
+They may learn to build benches and planters on campus in order to develop construction skills and provide students with a sense of civic pride, or receive instruction aimed at reinforcing classroom lessons such as public speaking, mathematics and critical thinking.
+Although tested on a relatively small pool of students, we did see marked improvement in behavioral qualities such as respect, attendance, and responsibility.
+Students also demonstrated increased marketable life skills such as attention to detail, initiative and leadership potential.

 To date, the program has facilitated multiple student-led, service-learning projects with more than 180 total student participants contributing over 1,000 hours of service.
 Students designed and built an outdoor classroom, coordinated campus beautification projects, installed a volleyball court and gutted multiple flooded homes after Hurricane Isaac, to name a few.
 This initiative presents a variety of challenges, engaging students who have rigorous academic demands, financial constraints and often limited family support.